-Creating a fairy garden is a fun and creative gardening activity for kids (that’s sure to bring out your inner child too).
+Creating a fairy garden is a fun and creative gardening activity for kids (that’s sure to bring out your inner child too) - the perfect way to get them outside when isolation boredom hits.
 Here are nine of our favourite fairy garden plants for a magical miniature world no fairy will be able to resist.

 Where to locate your fairy garden

 Fairy gardens can be created in the garden or in any container you can think of, from a pot to an old wheel barrow or sink or even an unused sandpit.
 Just make sure there are drainage holes.
 Also consider the types of plant you’ll be using and whether they need a sunny location or whether they’re happy in the shade.

 - Quality potting mix appropriate for the type of plants you’ll be using.